What are the responsibilities and job description for the ASSOCIATE GOVERNMENTAL PROGRAM ANALYST position at Ca Health & Human Services Agency?

 CalCareers Exam/Assessment Search

-Successful examination applicants are placed on an eligibility list.
-If you already have list eligibility for this classification, you do not need to retake the examination.
-Applicants should refer to their examination results or check their CalCareer account for specific list eligibility expiration dates and to re-take the examination when necessary.
-For questions regarding the examination process, please contact the Examination Unit at: Examinations@dss.ca.gov.
+If you already have list eligibility for this classification, you do not need to retake the examination, except when your list eligibility expires.
+For questions regarding the examination process and/or career opportunities with the California Department of Social Services, please contact the Examination Unit at: Examinations@dss.ca.gov.

 Equal Opportunity Employer